 Once again, click the 'Add permissions' button.
 After being redirected back to the application's API permissions page, administrator consent will be required to grant the selected permissions to the application.
 The minimum admin privileges required to grant consent are Application privileges.
 If the logged-in user has the proper privileges, click the Grant admin consent button on the application's API permissions page.

 You will be asked to verify, click 'Yes' to continue.
 If the permissions are granted successfully, is displayed in the 'Status' column for the respective permissions.
+Once you are done adding permissions, the API permissions page should look something like this:

 Next, the credentials needed for Portal to connect will have to be collected.
 Portal requires three distinct keys or ids in order to connect to your AD;